jagregory/abrash-zen-of-asm/src/chapter-14.md

 As a simple example, consider the following.
 Once upon a time, Jeff Duntemann needed to obtain the IP of a particular instruction.
 Normally, that's no problem: the value of any label can be loaded into a general-purpose register as an immediate value.
 That wouldn't do in Jeff's situation, however, because his code was in-line assembler code in a Pascal program.
 The code was nothing more than a series of hex bytes that could be compiled directly into the program at any location at all; because the code could be placed at any location, the current IP couldn't be represented by any label or immediate value.
 Given that IP can't be read directly, what was Jeff to do?

 The solution was remarkably simple... given a solid understanding of the 8088's instruction set and a flexible mind.
-The `call` instruction pushes the IP of the next instruction, so Jeff just called the very next instruction and popped the IP of that instruction from the stack as follows:
+The `call`{.nasm} instruction pushes the IP of the next instruction, so Jeff just called the very next instruction and popped the IP of that instruction from the stack as follows:

 ```nasm
 call  $+3   ;pushes IP and branches to the next instruction
 pop   ax    ;gets the IP of this instruction
 ```

-It's not exactly what `call` was intended for, but it solved Jeff's problem — and results are what matter most in assembler programming.
+It's not exactly what `call`{.nasm} was intended for, but it solved Jeff's problem — and results are what matter most in assembler programming.

 ## Use `int` Only When You Must

-Before we get on with more ways to branch efficiently, let's discuss `int` for a moment. `int` is an oddball among branching instructions, in that it performs a far branch to the address stored at the corresponding interrupt vector in the 1 Kb table of interrupt vectors starting at 0000:0000. `int` not only pushes a return CS:IP address, as would a far call, but pushes the FLAGS register as well.
+Before we get on with more ways to branch efficiently, let's discuss `int`{.nasm} for a moment. `int`{.nasm} is an oddball among branching instructions, in that it performs a far branch to the address stored at the corresponding interrupt vector in the 1 Kb table of interrupt vectors starting at 0000:0000. `int`{.nasm} not only pushes a return CS:IP address, as would a far call, but pushes the FLAGS register as well.

-`int` operates as it does because it's really more of a hardware instruction than a software instruction.
-When interrupts are enabled (via the Interrupt flag) and one of the 8088's hardware interrupts occurs, the 8088 automatically executes an `int` instruction at the end of the current instruction.
+`int`{.nasm} operates as it does because it's really more of a hardware instruction than a software instruction.
+When interrupts are enabled (via the Interrupt flag) and one of the 8088's hardware interrupts occurs, the 8088 automatically executes an `int`{.nasm} instruction at the end of the current instruction.
 Because the currently executing code can be interrupted at any time, the exact state of the registers and flags *must* be preserved; hence the pushing of the FLAGS register.
-The `iret` instruction provides a neat method for restoring the flags and branching back to continue the interrupted code.
+The `iret`{.nasm} instruction provides a neat method for restoring the flags and branching back to continue the interrupted code.

 From the perspective of servicing hardware that can require attention at any time, the 8088's interrupt mechanism is ideal.
 Interrupts are location — and code — independent; no matter what code you're executing, where that code resides, or what the setting of the registers are, an interrupt will branch to the correct interrupt handler and allow you to restore the state of the 8088 when you're done.

 From a software perspective, the interrupt mechanism is considerably less ideal.
-Since an `int` instruction must be executed to perform a software interrupt, there's no possibility of asynchronous execution of a software interrupt, and hence no real need to save the state of the flags.
-What's more, `int` is astonishingly slow, making almost any sort of branch — yes, even a far call — preferable.
+Since an `int`{.nasm} instruction must be executed to perform a software interrupt, there's no possibility of asynchronous execution of a software interrupt, and hence no real need to save the state of the flags.
+What's more, `int`{.nasm} is astonishingly slow, making almost any sort of branch — yes, even a far call — preferable.

-How slow is `int`? *Slow*. `int` itself takes 71 cycles and empties the prefetch queue, and `iret` takes an additional 44 cycles and empties the prefetch queue again.
-At 115 cycles and two queue flushes a pop, you won't be using `int` too often in your time-critical code!
+How slow is `int`{.nasm}? *Slow*. `int`{.nasm} itself takes 71 cycles and empties the prefetch queue, and `iret`{.nasm} takes an additional 44 cycles and empties the prefetch queue again.
+At 115 cycles and two queue flushes a pop, you won't be using `int`{.nasm} too often in your time-critical code!

-Why would you ever want to use `int`?
-The obvious answer is that you *must* use `int` to invoke DOS and BIOS functions. `int` is used for these services because it's a handy way to provide entry points into routines that may move around in memory.
-No matter where the BIOS keyboard interface resides (and it may well move from one version of the BIOS to another, to say nothing of memory-resident programs that intercept keystrokes), it can always be accessed with `int 16h`.
-Basically, `int` is a useful way to access code that's external to the program that's running and consequently can't be branched to directly.
+Why would you ever want to use `int`{.nasm}?
+The obvious answer is that you *must* use `int`{.nasm} to invoke DOS and BIOS functions. `int`{.nasm} is used for these services because it's a handy way to provide entry points into routines that may move around in memory.
+No matter where the BIOS keyboard interface resides (and it may well move from one version of the BIOS to another, to say nothing of memory-resident programs that intercept keystrokes), it can always be accessed with `int 16h`{.nasm}.
+Basically, `int`{.nasm} is a useful way to access code that's external to the program that's running and consequently can't be branched to directly.

-IBM left a number of interrupt vectors free for application program use, and that, along with the knowledge that `int` is a compact 2 bytes in length, might start you thinking that you could use `int` rather than `call` to branch to routines *within* a program.
-After all, in a large code model program `int` is 3 bytes shorter than a direct call.
+IBM left a number of interrupt vectors free for application program use, and that, along with the knowledge that `int`{.nasm} is a compact 2 bytes in length, might start you thinking that you could use `int`{.nasm} rather than `call`{.nasm} to branch to routines *within* a program.
+After all, in a large code model program `int`{.nasm} is 3 bytes shorter than a direct call.

 It's a nice idea — but not, as a general rule, a *good* idea.
 For one thing, you might well find that your chosen interrupt vectors conflict with those used by a memory-resident program.
 There aren't very many available vectors, and interrupt conflicts can easily crash a computer.
-Also, `int` is just too slow to be of much use; you'd have to have a powerful need to save space and an equally powerful insensitivity to performance to even consider using `int`.
+Also, `int`{.nasm} is just too slow to be of much use; you'd have to have a powerful need to save space and an equally powerful insensitivity to performance to even consider using `int`{.nasm}.
 Also, because there aren't many interrupt vectors, you'll probably find yourself using a register to pass function numbers.
-Having to load a register pretty much wipes out the space savings `int` offers, and because the interrupt handler will have to perform another branch internally in order to vector to the code for the desired function, performance will be even worse.
+Having to load a register pretty much wipes out the space savings `int`{.nasm} offers, and because the interrupt handler will have to perform another branch internally in order to vector to the code for the desired function, performance will be even worse.

-In short, reserve `int` for accessing DOS and BIOS services and for those applications where there simply is no substitute — applications in which location independence is paramount.
+In short, reserve `int`{.nasm} for accessing DOS and BIOS services and for those applications where there simply is no substitute — applications in which location independence is paramount.

 ### Beware of Letting Dos Do the Work